devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-03/assignment.md

 https://github.com/devnull-cz/unix-linux-prog-in-c-src/blob/master/select/select.c
 using the `poll` call.

+## a simple example on threads

+- `./a.out <n>`
+- allocate array of `n` elements in `main`
+- create `n` threads
+- each thread will get an address of its array element
+- each thread will generate a random number to that location
+- the main thread joins all the threads, then sorts the array via `qsort`
+- `main` prints out the sorted array and exits
+- use debug messages to make sure you got everything right

+Note that given that each thread will get its own array element to store the random number to, there is no need to sychronize (that API will be on next lecture anyway).

 ## threaded server

 Do the same thing as with the 1st assignment but instead of `select`, use a new